jemarq04/pokelookup/README.md

 PokeAPI to get its information, Pokemon will need qualifiers if there are multiple forms.
 For example, to look up the types for Toxtricity, you will need to specify which form (Amped or Low-Key).
 The `pokelookup list` subcommand is a way to look up varieties of a given Pokemon species for help finding the needed identifier.

+## Caching

+By default, `pokelookup` will create and use a cache for API requests using the `rustemon` crate in the user's home directory.
+The specific path is `~/.cache/pokelookup`.
+If you want to change that, use the `--cache-dir` option to specify the desired location.

 ## Contributing
 Contributions and feedback is welcome!
 Feel free to open a PR or add an issue in the Issues tab.